-A File Interface includes all of the following options: Font, Addresses, Character Set, Linefeeds/Line Width, Tabs/Whitespace, Addresses, Group By, Areas, Highlight, Division Lines, Ruler, and Endian (basically all options in the top part of the View menu).
-Consult Working with File Interfaces for more information.
-Each file that is loaded is assigned a File Interface from the File Interfaces list; however, different interfaces can be generated and applied automatically to different files by file type.
-The File Interface Options dialog allows creating or deleting interfaces for editing.
-Access this dialog by clicking the 'Tools > Options...' menu option and selecting File Interfaces from the list, or by clicking 'View > Edit As > Edit File Interfaces...'.
+An Edit As includes all of the following options: Font, Addresses, Character Set, Linefeeds/Line Width, Tabs/Whitespace, Addresses, Group By, Areas, Highlight, Division Lines, Ruler, and Endian (basically all options in the top part of the View menu).
+Consult Using Edit As for more information.
+Each file that is loaded is assigned an Edit As from the Edit As list either by a file mask or by auto-detect.
+The Edit As Options dialog allows modifying this list.
+Access this dialog by clicking the 'Tools > Options...' menu option and selecting Edit As from the list or by clicking 'View > Edit As > View Edit As List...'.

-A list of all available file interfaces is displayed at the top of the dialog.
-Clicking the New button will generate a new file interface and you must specify whether you would like to create a text-based file interface or a hex-based file interface.
-Select an item from the list and click Delete to remove an interface.
-Clicking the up or down arrows will change the position of the interface in the list.
+A list of all available Edit As choices is displayed at the top of the dialog.
+Clicking the New button will generate a new Edit As and you must specify whether you would like to create a text-based Edit As or a hex-based Edit As.
+Select an item from the list and click Delete to remove an Edit As.
+Clicking the up or down arrows will change the position of the entry in the list.

-After a file interface is selected from the list, options for that interface will be displayed in the File Interface Options box.
-Enter a name for the interface in the Name field.
-This name will appear under the 'View > Edit As' menu and the Edit As drop-down list in the File Bar above each editor.
-Clicking the Visible toggle provides any easy way to show or hide the interface on the menu.
+After an Edit As is selected from the list, options for that Edit As will be displayed in the Edit As Options box.
+Enter a name for the Edit As in the Name field.
+This name will appear under the 'View > Edit As' menu and in the status bar.
+Clicking the Visible toggle provides any easy way to show or hide the Edit As in the menu.

-All created file interfaces can be accessed by clicking the 'View > Edit As' menu option or the Edit As drop-down list in the File Bar above each editor.
-The 'View > Edit As > Create New File Interface' menu option provides any easy way to generate a new file interface for a file type (see View Menu for more information).
+All created Edit As choices can be accessed by clicking the 'View > Edit As' menu option or by clicking the Edit As name in the status bar.
+The 'View > Edit As > Create New Edit As' menu option provides any easy way to generate a new Edit As for a file type (see View Menu for more information).

-The following File Interfaces are available by default:
+The following Edit As choices are available by default:

 - Text - used for editing text (ASCII) files.